What exactly is soy?

 'It's an excellent source of protein, so can be especially beneficial for vegetarians and vegans, who don't eat any animal protein,' says Rob Hobson, registered nutritionist at Healthspan and co-author of The Detox Kitchen Bible.
 'It also contains calcium, which is needed for good bone health, so may be of particular benefit for post-menopausal women, who can lose up to 10 per cent of their bone density.'

-But calcium isn't the only bone-building hero found in soy: it's also the main dietary source of plant chemicals called isoflavones, which are similar in structure to the human hormone oestrogen.
-A diet rich in soy proteins and isoflavones can significantly improve bone health and reduce risk of osteoporosis after the menopause, according to a recent study at the University of Hull.
+But calcium isn't the only bone-building hero found in soy: it's also the main dietary source of plant chemicals called isoflavones, which are similar in structure to the human hormone oestroge, which dwindles at menopause.
+Indeed, when researchers at the University of Hull gave a group of women in early menopause a daily supplement containing soy proteins and isoflavones they found clues that it helped slow the rate of bone loss, according to a study published in 2017.

 Soy is also a good source of essential minerals including iron, magnesium and potassium, as well as vitamins B6, E, K and folate.
-It's naturally low in saturated fats and sodium, and has a low glycaemic index, which means soy carbohydrates are released slowly and steadily to help keep blood sugar levels steady.
+It's naturally low in saturated fats and sodium, and has a low glycaemic index, meaning the carbohydrates it contains are released slowly and steadily to help keep blood sugar levels steady.